Quick tools for school, health, and money decisions.

 What the result means

 A higher number usually reflects harder effort, but the best comparison is between your own runs or against your daily energy target.
+Do not automatically eat back every estimated calorie, because devices and calculators can disagree.

 Trust note